Current as of April 29, 2020

 Due to the State of California’s response to COVID-19, statements for direct deposit will not be printed and mailed until further notice.
 Retirees and beneficiaries will still receive their benefits via direct deposit.
 Members receiving paper-only payments will continue to receive a check.
-However, we ask you to consider opting into direct deposit for your April benefit payment via myCalSTRS.com.
+However, we ask you to consider opting into direct deposit for your benefit payment via myCalSTRS.com.
+Note the processing timeline is 1 to 2 pay periods.
 We apologize for the inconvenience, and we are making sure your benefit payments will be paid on time.

 We are available for member inquiries or questions by calling 800-228-5453, between 8:00 a.m. to 5:00 p.m., Monday through Friday.
 We encourage our customers use secure messaging through myCalSTRS or our secure online form or utilize CalSTRS.com to find answers to frequently asked questions.
 We will respond to secured messages as soon as possible.